I bet most of you are Under Pricing your Cakes – Pricing your cakes

 Here’s a simple way to get to the answer.

 If someone employed you what would they need to pay you , so you would accept their job?

 Would you take that job if they paid you 40 dollars an hour or would you say -no I need at least 50 to make it worth my time.

 The minimum wage in Israel is 25 so when I started cake decorating I did actually charge only 25 per hour.
 Now I have moved up to 50 because I think that’s modest.

 It’s definitely not what an artist should be paid but I’m still OK which what I pay myself.
 So, you see; it’s up to you!!
 And what you think is fair to you!

 You cannot please everyone and not everyone is your customer.
-I would love to own a Lexus but I cannot afford a Lexus so I am not their customer.
+I would love to own a Lexus but I cannot afford a Lexus which means I am not their customer.
+Can you imagine me going to the Lexus showroom and complain to them that their cars are very expensive?
+NO!!
 You get the point?

 Price vs Quality

 Often people consider reducing the cost of the cake ingredients.
 Yes, you can reduce the cost of the cake.
 How?

 - Are you going to make a basic cake instead of your premium recipe?